Some common presentations, listed--by no means comprehensive.

 | |

-Comment: Guidance document suggesting 6 wks of parenteral or highly bioavailable oral therapy for native (no hardware) vertebral osteomyelitis.
-First-line choices for MSSA, recs include nafcillin, oxacillin, cefazolin or ceftriaxone.
-For MRSA, vancomycin or daptomycin.
+Comment: Guidance document suggesting 6 weeks of parenteral or highly bioavailable oral therapy for native (no hardware) vertebral osteomyelitis.
+First-line choices for MSSA, recs include nafcillin, oxacillin, cefazolin or ceftriaxone; for MRSA, vancomycin or daptomycin.

 Comment: The latest set of guidelines from the Infectious Diseases Society of America incorporates recommendations for MRSA infections.